 Kate has been open about struggling in her first months with BTC.
 She started writing “training update” posts on Instagram during a time when things seemed to be going backward, as a way to process the challenges.
 She enjoyed the exercise of writing about the endeavor of elite training.
 Those posts were the impetus for this site.

 Though all the challenges of elite training, Kate’s race results continue to improve.
 She has set personal bests in the mile, 1500, and 3000 since joining Bowerman.
-Her ultimate goal is the coming Tokyo Olympic Trials and Games.
+Her ultimate goal is the upcoming Tokyo Olympic Trials and Games.

-Beyond specific race goals, Kate believes the opportunity to train at this level is a blessing in itself.
+And beyond specific race goals, Kate believes the opportunity to train at this level is a blessing in itself.
 She relishes the chance to reach for an ultimate athletic potential alongside women with similar aspirations, in a competitive yet supportive environment.
 There are lessons to be learned in the physical work – the training tactics, strength programs, injury prevention routines – and also in the psychological and emotional tests that come when pushing to the edge.

 It’s challenging, it’s inspiring, and it’s fun to share.